All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 The family palace was built at the beginning of the XVth century by the Pope; it was enlarged towards the end of that

-century and it was partially redesigned in the XVIIth century; on that occasion the balustrade was decorated with the Colonna
+century and it was partially redesigned in the early XVIIth century; on that occasion the balustrade was decorated with the Colonna

 heraldic symbols.